tpbowden/swarm-ingress-router/README.md

 # Swarm ingress router

+## This package is not maintained.
+Do not attempt to use in production

+Try https://github.com/containous/traefik for all your reverse proxy needs

+---

 Route DNS names to labelled Swarm services using Docker 1.12's internal service load balancing

 [![Build Status](https://travis-ci.org/tpbowden/swarm-ingress-router.svg?branch=master)](https://travis-ci.org/tpbowden/swarm-ingress-router) [![Go Report Card](https://goreportcard.com/badge/github.com/tpbowden/swarm-ingress-router)](https://goreportcard.com/report/github.com/tpbowden/swarm-ingress-router)

-## Rewrite coming soon

-As this started off as more of an experiment / learning experience, making changes to the codebase is not as easy as I'd like it to be.
-The v2 branch of this repo is a total rewrite of most components whilst maintaining the same core functionality, and will come with the following features:

-* Environment variable configuration which is easy to extend
-* Multiple DNS names per service
-* More comprehensive test suite
-* Docker 1.13 stack support
-* Allow a wildcard certificate as a fallback for HTTPS services (insead of needing a certificate and key pair per service or just sending an invalid response)
-* More complete logging to help with debugging

 ## Features

-* No external load balancer or config files needed making for easy deployments
+- No external load balancer or config files needed making for easy deployments
-* Integrated TLS decryption for services which provide a certificate and key
+- Integrated TLS decryption for services which provide a certificate and key
-* Automatic service discovery and load balancing handled by Docker
+- Automatic service discovery and load balancing handled by Docker
-* Scaled and maintained by the Swarm for high resilience and performance
+- Scaled and maintained by the Swarm for high resilience and performance
-* Incredibly lightweight image (less than 20MB after decompression)
+- Incredibly lightweight image (less than 20MB after decompression)

 ## Installation